CGCM070/CGCM070/README.md

 - Database: SQL
 - Real-time: WebSockets

-**Note:** The app may take a moment to load initially as it's hosted on a free server that needs time to start up.
+**Note:** The app might be a little slow to start the first time—it’s hosted on a free server that takes a moment to warm up.
+Thanks for your patience.

 Check out: https://brainstorm-app.vercel.app